 I’ve started to take a daily walk.
 I don’t think many people just walk.
 They always have to be walking somewhere: to the shop, to the railway station, to work, to school.
 I just walk around the roads and back home again.
 Some people might think that’s weird.
 I had a boyfriend once who never wanted to walk with me, “You look like a dick walking without a dog,” he’d said as if a million people would care.

-I’ve always walked but I’ve started to walk more regularly to ensure I’m moving every day, to hopefully contribute to the deflation of my muffin top and also to juice up my wellbeing levels: It is so easy to walk away from nagging little worries!
-Walking helps me gently untangle my thoughts.
-My mind meanders through solutions and then like a butterfly it settles lightly on the best one.
-And when my mind is soothed, I can see the brilliance of the sky, the patterns in the clouds, the luminance of the flowers.
-I see beauty.
+I’ve started to walk more regularly to ensure I’m moving every day, to the deflate my muffin top and to juice up my wellbeing levels.
+It is so easy to walk away from nagging little worries!
+Walking helps me gently untangle my thoughts and solutions I could not find when trapped indoors appear with ease.
+When my mind is soothed, I can see the brilliance of the sky, the patterns in the clouds, the luminance of the flowers.

-When I walk through my suburbia, I never see any other people really.
-Everyone lives in the back of their houses and nobody walks much when I’m walking so I’m free to do so unjudged.
-(Though I do sometimes imagine, old ladies hiding in the shadows of their curtains, or cool couples reclined beneath my eyeline on their vintage Chesterfields thinking, there she goes again.)
+When I walk through my suburbia, I never see any other people.
+Everyone lives in the back of their houses and nobody walks when I’m walking so I’m free to do so unjudged.

 When I walk nowhere for no reason other than to walk, my thoughts and my mood mirror hers and it feels wonderful!